 4-H is open to everyone.
 In an effort to reach all youth interested in our educational programming and opportunities outside of the school system, county-wide groups are open to the public.
 The following are the types of 4-H meetings we have available to all in Davidson County:

-These FREE clubs are open to all 4th-8th grade youth.
-We will meet in-person and virtually, from September-April for 90 minutes, once per month.
+This FREE clubs are open to all 4th-8th grade youth.
+We will meet in-person, from September-April for 90 minutes, once per month.

 The Tennessee 4-H program helps youth develop life skills through project work.
 In Davidson County, 4-H offers its members a choice of several program areas to focus on.
 Working with your parents and 4-H leaders, 4-H’ers are encouraged to choose a project and build their knowledge of the subject material.
 They also complete activities related to the project area, keep records of their activities, give written and oral demonstrations about their projects, and participate in judging and other contests involving their project.
 4-H’ers work with parents, volunteers and other 4-H’ers who share similar projects.
 Scholarships, prizes, awards, and special recognition are also the rewards for project work.
 Below is information about current monthly Project Group meetings in Davidson County:

 Meets on the 1st Saturday of the month (October – April).
 Alternates between Creative Arts and STEM focus.

 Do you love horses?
 Do you want to know more about them while making friends and having fun?
 Come and join the Davidson County 4-H Horse Club!
 Meets in the late fall, with Horse Bowl/Hippology competition in January.

 Our fun-filled team meetings study leaf, insect, wood, and disease identification, as well as how to measure, and other forestry related topics.
 Practices culminate in the Regional Competition in mid-September.